jedelfraisse/LuxfordPTA/DocFX/events/bingo-night.md

 # PTA Bingo Night Fundraiser

-**Date:** TBD
+**Fall Date:** November 7, 2025
+**Winter Date:** January 16, 2026
 **Time:** 6:00 PM - 8:00 PM
 **Location:** Luxford Elementary School Cafeteria
 **Address:** 4808 Haygood Rd, Virginia Beach, VA 23455

 ## Get Ready for Family Fun & Prizes!

-Join us for an exciting evening of Bingo!
+Join us for our exciting Bingo nights!
 This family-friendly fundraiser brings our community together for fun, prizes, and a great cause.
+We host multiple Bingo nights throughout the school year, so you have several chances to participate.
 All proceeds support PTA programs and activities that benefit our students and school.

 ## Event Schedule